 Following completion of the required course work in the second year, and successful completion of the qualifying examinations, students are admitted to candidacy for the Ph.D. degree.
 The remainder of the student's training is devoted to conducting doctoral dissertation research.
 The program usually takes four-five years to complete.

-Throughout their training, students are supported by a stipend (currently $26,000 plus additional amounts for health insurance), and tuition charges are paid for by the University for five years while the student is in good standing.
-Students are encouraged to apply for fellowship support from outside agencies, and if successful may supplement their stipends by an additional $5,000.
+Throughout their training, students are supported by a stipend (currently $28,000 plus additional amounts for health insurance).
+Tuition charges are paid for by the University for five years while the student is in good standing.